THE COLOR HANDBOOKA Guide to Selecting Paint Color

 COLOR & DESIGN EXPERT

 The Theater of Light

-Pick up a pint sample to experience your color choice, from morning to night.
+Buy a Benjamin Moore paint sample to experience paint color in real-time, from morning to night.

 Test.
 Observe.
 Repeat.

-To make sure you choose your color with confidence, tap into pint-size color samples.
-With these handy samples, you can paint a board – foam core will do nicely – and move it around to different parts of a room.
-Monitor how the paint color changes at different times of the day so there are no surprises once you’ve applied your paint color choice.
+To make sure you choose a color with confidence, buy color samples at your local Benjamin Moore retailer.
+At home, paint a board–foam core will do nicely–and move it around to different parts of the room.
+Monitor how the paint color changes at different times of the day so there are no surprises.